Past Results - Choose A Year

 standings to mount a challenge, settled for the Tour Championship title.

-the tournament's final standings, allowing Jim Furyk to claim both titles (actual and alternative).
+of the tournament's final standings, allowing Jim Furyk to claim both titles (actual and alternative).

 #1 FedX leader Webb Simpson was hardly heard from after the opening round.
 Rising up from the lowest

 pre-tournament FedX position yet in playoff history, #25 Bill Haas claimed both titles in a sudden-death